What are the Best Single-Serve Coffee Makers?

 …as smaller machines go, the Pixie pumps out surprisingly tasty and well-structured shots of espresso.

-It has a 24 oz capacity water reservoir, which might seem small, but it’s enough to make 17 espressos without refilling.
-Although this personal coffee maker is mainly plastic, it has added sturdiness from the aluminum siding, which is made from recycled Nespresso capsules.
+It has a 700 ml capacity water reservoir, which might seem small, but it’s enough to make 17 espressos without refilling.
+Although this personal coffee maker is mainly plastic, it has added sturdiness from the aluminium siding, which is made from recycled Nespresso capsules.

 This is not the best single-serve pod coffee maker if you like milk drinks or want to customize your coffee.
 The only option for adjustments you have is to change the preset water volume of the espresso or lungo – there’s no choice for a double espresso.